Saremox/ocbench/README.md

 make test
 ```

-If all tests passes you're ready use the application.
+If all tests passes you're ready to use the application.

 **Note:** in the current state of development
 `ocbench` only is capable of compressing one file and showing compressed size of